kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

         # There are a maximum of 64 match conditions allowed.
         #
         # The exact matching logic is (in order):
-        #   1. If ANY matchCondition evaluates to FALSE, the webhook is skipped.
+        #   1. If at least one matchCondition evaluates to FALSE, then the webhook is skipped.
-        #   2. If ALL matchConditions evaluate to TRUE, the webhook is called.
+        #   2. If ALL matchConditions evaluate to TRUE, then the webhook is called.
-        #   3. If any matchCondition evaluates to an error (but none are FALSE):
+        #   3. If at least one matchCondition evaluates to an error (but none are FALSE):
-        #      - If failurePolicy=Deny, reject the request
+        #      - If failurePolicy=Deny, then the webhook rejects the request
-        #      - If failurePolicy=NoOpinion, the error is ignored and the webhook is skipped
+        #      - If failurePolicy=NoOpinion, then the error is ignored and the webhook is skipped
       matchConditions:
       # expression represents the expression which will be evaluated by CEL.
 Must evaluate to bool.
       # CEL expressions have access to the contents of the SubjectAccessReview